syntax-workshops/LedControl.iOS/README.md

 This project makes use of the [ios-color-wheel](https://github.com/justinmeiners/ios-color-wheel) library by Justin Meiners, which is MIT licensed.

+The app icon is based on: [LED by Dmitry Mirolyubov from the Noun Project](https://thenounproject.com/search/?q=led&i=120701).

 ## License

 MIT, see `LICENSE.txt`